Jeshwanthg/Lane-detection/README.md

 # 🛣️ Lane Detection with OpenCV
 This project demonstrates how to detect lane lines on roads using OpenCV and Python.
-It's built for beginners and explains each step with visual outputs and documentation.
+Each step is explained with visual outputs and documentation.

 ## 🚀 How It Works